Get rid of those pesky critters.

 Ticks are found lurking in shrubs and tall grass.
 They attach to your pet as they run past, biting them and feeding on their blood.
 Although nearly microscopic, the tick represents one of the most potent dangers to your pet’s health.
 A single tick bite can carry a host of potentially fatal diseases including Lyme Disease, Typhus, Rocky Mountain Spotted Fever and Ehrlichiosis Anaplasmosis.

 Although rare, animal-to-human transfer is possible, making the tick hazardous to you and your family.
 Special care should be made to inspect your pet, and yourself, after any woodland outdoor activities.

 Heartworm-carrying mosquitos represent a lethal danger to your pet.
-The mosquito’s bite transmits the heartworm larva to your animal, it then slowly develops and makes its toward the heart.
-Once their it multiples within your pet’s pulmonary artery, leading to constricted blood flow, heart disease and major organ failure.
+The mosquito’s bite transmits the heartworm larva to your animal, it then slowly develops and makes its way toward the heart.
+Once in the heart it multiples within your pet’s pulmonary artery, leading to constricted blood flow, heart disease and major organ failure.

 Parasite Prevention Plan

 Regular application of anti-parasitic medication is a surefire way of keeping your pet free of nasty parasites.
 Consult with your Bear Valley Veterinary Care Center veterinarian to determine the best parasite control products for your pet.

 Bear Valley Veterinary Care Center’s Parasite Prevention Plan includes: